jasminjane/angular2workshop-gulp/README.md

 ## Assignment 3
-  * Create a new component (app/components) that will hold Programmers.
+  * Create a new component named ProgrammerComponent (app/components) that will hold Programmers.
   * Set up the new Router and link your components to url's.
   * Create a ProgrammerProfile that uses/extends ClientProfile.
   * Create a Programmer class that extends Person (or Client) and a ProgrammerFactory.